turinglabsorg/ipdb/README.md

 ### store(id)
 This function will store specified database's CID into the blockchain.
 At the moment the only support blockchain is Goerli, so make sure you have some funds to store the database or the transaction will fail.

+### set(provider, jwt)
+This function will prepare the remote pinning provider, supported one are `pinata` and `web3storage`.

+### pin(id, provider)
+This function will make a remote pinning of specified `id` to `provider`.
 ## TODO list

+If you want to help doing some stuff you can follow this list or write me at turinglabs@icloud.com or DM me on [Twitter](https://twitter.com/turinglabsorg).

 - [x] Switch to CID v1
 - [x] Add tests to contract folder
 - [x] Add a .env file to select the contract and add pinning services token
-- [ ] Add a web3.storage and nft.storage pinning system
+- [x] Add a web3.storage and nft.storage pinning system
-- [ ] Write dynamic NFT use case
+- [x] Write dynamic NFT use case
+- [ ] Create a website for the project
+- [ ] Publish version to NPM
+- [ ] Create a pitch to explain the project
+- [ ] Create a Twitter account to make some marketing on it